 Designating a life insurance beneficiary or series of beneficiaries is a personal matter.
 Before you finalize your decision, consider the policy’s purpose, the relationships between possible beneficiaries, and the potential of unintended consequences for certain beneficiaries.

 Most life insurance applicants designate individual beneficiaries on the basis of biological or legal relation (or both).
 Here’s how that looks for applicants who are:

 - Married With No Children.
 The primary beneficiary is the policyholder’s spouse.
-Contingent beneficiaries could include living parents, siblings, or cousins.
+Contingent beneficiaries could include living parents or former legal guardians, siblings, or cousins.